 Some cameras need a fast SD card.
 The TS30 doesn’t, so you have plenty of options when it comes to speed.
 The function where card speed matters most on the TS30 is when shooting video.
 But the video mode on this camera uses quite low bitrates (i.e. the amount of data that needs to be written per second), so you can get away with slower cards than in some other cameras.
 If you’re shooting video, you’ll want something that’s rated for at least Class 4.
 In practice, you really can’t find anything readily available these days less than Class 10, so it’s actually quite rare to come across a card that isn’t fast enough.
 Don’t go hunting specifically for a Class 4 card–even if you find them, there’s a good chance they’ll be more expensive than a Class 10 card anyway.
 There are also plenty of cards available now that have faster ratings than Class 10–such as U1 or U3.
 You can use those cards if you like–they’re backward compatible–but you won’t see any extra performance boost in the camera.1

 These aren't necessarily the fastest SD cards on the market, but they're fast enough for this camera.
-It's also not designed to be a comprehensive list of every SD card that will work in this camera—there are also others that might work well, too.
+This isn't necessarily a comprehensive list of every SD card that will work in this camera—there are also others that might work well, too.

 SanDisk Ultra U1 UHS-I